yangliu858/yangliu858.github.io/_pages/about.md

 Research Interests
 ======
 I study noncommutative geometry developed by [Alain Connes][conneshp] and many other mathematicians around the 80's, with applications in differential geometry and topology.
 The basic tools include K-theory, cyclic cohomology, Morita equivalence, operator-theoretic index theorems and Hopf algebra symmetry.
-Global analysis, especially tools like  pseudo-differential calculus, for studying heat kernel expansion, is heavily involved in my current research.
+Global analysis, especially tools like  pseudo-differential calculus for studying heat kernel expansions, is heavily involved in my current research.

 Contact Information
 ======